blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 <h3>Input files</h3>

 All files and data required to perform this tutorial are on the [GitHub repository](https://github.com/blake-armstrong/binding-tutorial-PLUMED).
-They can be accessed by cloning the reposity to the machine you're working on:
+They can be accessed by cloning the repository to the machine you're working on:

 ```
 git clone https://github.com/blake-armstrong/binding-tutorial-PLUMED